BetaHuhn/running-at/README.md

 [![Donate via PayPal](https://img.shields.io/badge/paypal-donate-009cde.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=394RTSBEEEFEE)

+### Credits

+The library was inspired by how the [vue cli](https://cli.vuejs.org/) prints the local and network address when you run `vue-cli-service serve`.

 ### License

 Copyright 2020 Maximilian Schiller

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.